ranak8811/Space-Shooter-2D-Game/readme.md

 # Space Shooter 2D Game

-This is a 2D space shooter game implemented using OpenGL and GLUT in Python.
-Two players control spaceships and try to shoot each other down while avoiding collisions with the walls.
+This is a 2D space shooter game developed as a group project for CSE423: Computer Graphics at BRAC University.
+The game is implemented using OpenGL and GLUT in Python.
+Two players control spaceships and try to shoot each other down while strategically utilizing the environment, including destructible walls.

 ## Table of Contents